-Mr. Siebert continued is long standing commitment to economic development in the region with active leadership: “RAIN”, Governing Board member, Chairperson Capital Committee; and Fund Manger for the Willamette Angel Conference.
+Mr. Siebert continued is long-standing commitment to economic development in the region with active leadership: “RAIN”, Governing Board member, Chairperson Capital Committee; and Fund Manager for the Willamette Angel Conference.
 Managing Director, Oregon Life Sciences, an early stage Life Sciences and Information Technology VC.

 Previously held executive positions in high technology companies including THINK Technologies, Wang Laboratories, Computerland Corporation, and Burroughs Corporation.

 Kate Harmon is an Instructor of Management and the Undergraduate Program Manager for the University of Oregon’s Lundquist Center of Entrepreneurship.
 Harmon brings over five years of experience working with early-stage student, faculty and alumni entrepreneurs.
 Prior to joining UO, Harmon was the Associate Director for Kent State University’s Blackstone Launchpad, an international business accelerator on 20 campuses, where she founded an all-female entrepreneurship program, initiated the development of a cross-campus maker space and co-founded several strategic campus initiatives (including the first fashion tech hackathon and one of the first university-based mini makerfaires).
 An active community member with extensive nonprofit management experience, Harmon has co-founded several nonprofits including Northeast Ohio’s Hudson Farmers Market and Junior Leadership Hudson program.
 When she is not planning the next hackathon or competition, Kate can be found hiking around Eugene with her puggle, Bella.